Accident Reporting and Application for Benefits Policy 21-106 | Effective Date: December 10, 2025

 • Accidental explosions;

-• Unexpected and potentially harmful exposures to chemical, biological, or physical agents; or
+• Unexpected and potentially harmful exposures to biological, chemical, or physical agents; or

-• Medical aid costs; and/or
+• Medical aid costs; or

 • Loss of earnings.